 The amount of leave earned by each employee is based on the employee’s years of continuous employment.
 For example, during the ninth year of continuous employment, vacation leave is earned at the rate of 1.5 days per month and an employee is eligible to use the earned vacation time in addition to any accumulated time based on the previous year’s service.
 Vacation leave is earned during each pay period and credited to the employee at the end of that pay period.
 For example, leave earned in October is available to use on the first of November.

-Leave that is used is deducted from the employee’s accumulated leave one pay period December 31 paycheck information.
+Leave that is used is deducted from the employee’s accumulated leave one pay period after it is used.
 It is the responsibility of each employee to monitor the amount of vacation leave available for use.
 If an employee takes vacation leave before it is earned it will result in the reduction of the employee’s wages and possible disciplinary action.
 Vacation leave must be applied for in advance by the employee and may be used only when approved by the supervisor.
 However, prior approval is not required when the employee is required to use vacation leave as sick leave or chooses to use vacation leave instead of going on unpaid family/medical leave.
 Supervisors can only approve vacation leave after it has been earned, unless advanced with the approval of the State Court Administrator or State Probation Administrator, up to a maximum of 40 hours.
 Vacation leave shall be designated so as not to interfere with the efficient operation of the Nebraska Court System.
 Vacation leave need not be taken all at one time during the year.
 All employees must be given the opportunity to take their vacation leave before it expires.